-D. Public Outreach
+6. Proposed Outreach

 This application will follow the public process for evaluating and adopting code changes.
-Appropriate community engagement will be conducted, focusing on the affected business community and the neighborhoods surrounding the subject areas.
+Appropriate community engagement will be conducted, focusing on the affected business and development community and the neighborhoods around the locations where shipping containers would be allowed.